sjsu-library/unionist/_items/unionist--text-0359.md

 articleType:
 volume: '1'
 issue: '36'
-transcription: |
-  An Irish servant lad, going along the passage, and singing rather inharmoniously, was asked by his master what horrid noise he was making?
+transcription: 'An Irish servant lad, going along the passage, and singing rather inharmoniously, was asked by his master what horrid noise he was making?
 “I have not made any noise, sir,” he replied.
 “Why, you were singing, and a confounded noise it was.”
 “Oh, perhaps it was the singing of my ears your honor heard.”
 This reminds us of a dialogue between two ministers of the gude kirk of Scotland.
 One complained that he had got a ringing in his head.
 “Do ye ken the reason o’ that?” asked his worthy crony.
 “Na!”
 “I’ll tell ye; ‘tis because it’s empty!”
 “And have ye never a ringing in your head?” quoth the other.
 “Na, never.”
 “And do ye ken the reason?,’ “Na.”
-“It’s because it’s cracked!” was the retort; and the truth was not very far off.
+“It’s because it’s cracked!” was the retort; and the truth was not very far off. '
 scholarlyNotes:
 commentary: Humor based on ethnic stereotypes and denigration is, as usual, prevelant in the human condition but not our best feature.
 However, the reference to things